 Related: Former astronaut trainee, 82, to fulfill dream aboard commercial space flight (2021)

-Related: Japan: The world's oldest population (2019) Related: Irony in culture critics suggesting Shakespeare improves ROI of English Majors (2019) Related: Former board activist, 92, wielded her influence among White old money (2019) Related: "Siddhartha" (2019) Related: Black oral history project turns 20 (2020)
+Related: Japan: The world's oldest population (2019) Related: Irony in culture critics suggesting Shakespeare improves ROI of English Majors (2019) Related: Former board activist, 92, wielded her influence among White old money (2019) Related: "Siddhartha" (Hesse) (2019) Related: Black oral history project turns 20 (2020)

 It's intriguing when the wife of a prominent husband creates a legacy of her own.
 Wharton might be more the intrigue because of her influence in roles occupied then by White old money.